Hyperparameter Optimization for AST Differencing: Introduction

-We note that virtually all AST differencing algorithms can be configured in some way.
+Virtually all AST differencing algorithms can be configured in some way.
 That is, they have \emph{hyperparameters} that control and guide the differencing process.
-For example, the state of the art differencing tool GumTree has one hyperparameter called BUM\_SZT for setting a similarity threshold of between two trees.
-This parameter has a default value of 1000. \emph{In this paper, we show that those hyperparameters matter and that one can improve AST differencing performance by finding hyperoptimized values different from the default values used by everybody.}
+For example, the state-of-the-art differencing tool GumTree has one hyperparameter called \texttt{BUM\_SMT} for setting a minimum similarity threshold between two trees.
+This parameter has a default value of $0.5$.
+Changing that value impacts on the produced edit-scripts.

+Unfortunately, as shown in previous research~\cite{fan2021differential,delaTorre2018Imprecision}, state-of-the-art tools such as GumTree often generate sub-optimal diffs, that is, edit-scripts that contain \emph{spurious} AST operations. \emph{In this paper, we show that these hyperparameters matter and that one can improve AST differencing performance by finding hyperoptimized values.}

-In this paper we present a novel approach named \autotuningname for hyperparameter optimization of AST differencing.
-Given an AST differencing algorithm, \autotuningname{} finds the optimal parameter configuration given a set of file-pairs to be compared. \autotuningname{} requires neither ground-truth nor labelled file pairs, the optimization is guided by a widely accepted quality metric~\cite{falleri_fine-grained_2014, higo_generating_2017, hashimoto_diffts_2008, huang_cldiff_2018, frick_generating_2018, dotzler_move-optimized_2016, matsumoto_beyond_2019}: the length of the edit-script.
+In this paper, we present a novel approach named \autotuningname (\emph{\underline{D}iff \underline{A}uto \underline{T}uning}) for hyperparameter optimization of the AST differencing.
+Given an AST differencing algorithm, \autotuningname{} finds the optimal parameter configuration given a set of file-pairs to be compared. \autotuningname{} requires neither ground-truth nor labeled file pairs, the optimization is guided by a widely accepted quality metric for AST differencing~\cite{falleri_fine-grained_2014, higo_generating_2017, hashimoto_diffts_2008, huang_cldiff_2018, frick_generating_2018, dotzler_move-optimized_2016, matsumoto_beyond_2019}: the length of the edit-script.
 To our knowledge, we are the first to thoroughly study the problem of suboptimal configuration for AST differencing and to propose a data-driven approach to solve this problem.

-We evaluate \autotuningname{} by executing \totalconfigsexecuted different configurations of the AST differencing algorithm GumTree on \numprint{100000} pairs of Java files extracted from real-world commits of open-source Java projects.
-This results in executing of \totalconfigsexecuted different AST comparisons.
-This comprehensive experiment enables us to answer the following research questions: \begin{enumerate}[1) ] \item RQ1: {\em{\rqoptimizationimprovementdefault}} Hyperoptimization is useful, it increases performance of up to 28.89\% of AST differencing cases. \item RQ2: {\em{\rqlocaloptimization }} Hyperoptimization can even been done one a single AST differencing task, guaranteeing the same or better performance compared to the default configuration \item RQ3: {\em{\rqcost}} Hyperoptimization is reasonably costly: one can get significant improvement using an affordable 1 hour global hyperoptimization budget, and an hyperoptimization on a single file-pair works well within 9 seconds. \end{enumerate}